Skip to main content

 Cellular Receptor Dynamics the Gateway to Hormonal Action

 Hormones, whether endogenous or administered, are signals.
 Their ability to exert an effect is entirely dependent on their binding to specific protein receptors located on or inside target cells.
 The number and sensitivity of these receptors are not static.
+They are in a constant state of flux, a process known as upregulation (increasing receptor number or sensitivity) or downregulation (decreasing it).
+Lifestyle factors are potent modulators of this process.

-Consider the (AR), the target for testosterone.
+Consider the androgen receptor (AR), the target for testosterone.
 The efficacy of a TRT protocol is a function of both the serum level of testosterone and the density and sensitivity of ARs in tissues like muscle, bone, and brain.
 Chronic inflammation and oxidative stress, often driven by a poor diet and sedentary lifestyle, can lead to AR downregulation.

 This means that even with optimal testosterone levels achieved through TRT, the signal may be met with a muted response.
 Lifestyle interventions work to reverse this.